Lyn Paul website logo. Lyn Paul website banner.

 On 14th January the US President Jimmy Carter asks Congress to make Martin Luther King's birthday a national holiday.

 The Shah of Iran is forced into exile.
-Faced by violent protests against his regime, he escapes to Egypt on 16th January.
+Faced by violent protests against his regime, he and Empress Farah fly to Aswan in Egypt on 16th January for what is officially described as a rest.

 On 29th January 16-year-old Brenda Spencer opens fire on the entrance of the Grover Cleveland Elementary School in San Diego, killing two people and injuring nine others.
 Asked why she did it, she replies: "I don't like Mondays."
 Cue a hit for the Boomtown Rats.